 Tape or Glue

 For a temporary fix that may not be the most fashion-forward, glue and tape your glasses back together Harry Potter style.
 For the best results, clean both broken pieces to remove any grease, and remove any leftover tape or glue if this isn’t your first rodeo.
-Strong tape will probably get you through your workday, but a more reliable fix requires super glue and some sort of glossy paper (magazine pages, wrapping paper, etc.).
-Individually glue thin strips of the paper around the bridge to mend your glasses.
+The strong tape will probably get you through your workday, but a more reliable fix requires super glue and some sort of glossy paper (magazine pages, wrapping paper, etc.).
+Individually glue thin strips of paper around the bridge to mend your glasses.
 Allow time for each paper strip to dry before applying the next one.

 Glue and Thread

 For a stronger fix, you can sand down the broken edges, glue them together, and drill two holes on either side of the crack.
-Wrap as much thread as you can fit through the holes to add support to the cracked centre of the bridge.
+Wrap as much thread as you can fit through the holes to add support to the cracked center of the bridge.
 When finished, cover the thread in glue to ensure a strong, reliable fix.